ericoporto/NikInGimp/README.md

 * SHP3RPS
     * Works perfectly, really fast.

 ##PlayOnLinux script
 If you want to try it out, I have made a script to run in PlayOnLinux.

 [PlayOnLinux Script](nikplayonlinux.sh)

-Right now, it will give [erros](errorduringinstall.txt), but it's ok.
-The script will copy missing files.
-Read the script before using.

 ##Running NIK Filters from GIMP

 It's possible to run the NIK filters from GIMP, just download the [NIK-Filters.py](NIK-Filters.py) file and place it in the plug-ins folder.